temporalio/documentation/docs/jargon/mesh.md

 A collection of attributes that instructs the Temporal Server how to retry a failure of an [Activity Task Execution](#activity-task-execution) or a [Workflow Execution](#workflow-execution).

-- If a custom Retry Policy is to be used, it must be provided when an [Activity Execution](#activity-execution) or [Workflow Execution](#workflow-execution) is invoked.
+- If a custom Retry Policy is to be used, it must be provided as an options parameter when an [Activity Execution](#activity-execution) or [Workflow Execution](#workflow-execution) is invoked.

 - The time between a retry is the _retry interval_.
   A retry interval is the smaller of two values: